jostylr/literate-programming/lp4.md

 ### Head parser

 We recognize a heading by the start of a line having '#'.
-We count the number of sharps, let's call it level.
-The old level is oldLevel.

-If level <= oldLevel +1, then we have a new section of code.
-Other than logical presentation, there is no actual implication of different header levels.

-If level >= oldLevel +2, then this is a Heading Directive and we try to match it with a directive.
-It feeds directly into the oldLevel section and is not globally visible.

 For new global blocks, we use the heading string as the block name.
 We lower case the whole name to avoid capitalization issues (it was really annoying!)